Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 Retiring in Ireland: What Americans Need to Know

-The Americans who thrive in early retirement in Ireland tend to share a few traits: they want walkable daily life, they genuinely enjoy pubs as a social institution rather than just a place to drink, and they don't mind gray skies and horizontal rain for months at a stretch.
-People who stay long-term usually build a local social life quickly -- Irish people are remarkably easy to talk to -- and often cite the safety score (9 out of 10) and the overall calm of daily life as the reasons they never left.
-People who leave usually do so because of the cost creep in Dublin or because they underestimated how much the climate affects mood.
-The FIRE number for Ireland sits nearly even with the US median, so the math only makes sense if Europe's connectivity, the healthcare system, and the quality of everyday life are genuinely what you want.
+Thriving here correlates with wanting walkable daily life, genuinely enjoying pubs as social institutions rather than drinking venues, and tolerating grey skies and horizontal rain for months.
+Long-termers build local social lives fast, since Irish people are remarkably easy to talk to, and usually cite the 9-of-10 safety score and the general calm as reasons they stayed.
+Departures follow Dublin cost creep or an underestimated climate effect on mood.
+Because the number sits nearly level with the US median, the math only justifies itself if European connectivity, the healthcare structure, and everyday quality of life are what you actually want.

 Similar Countries by Monthly Budget